MoeinGhbh/SOLIDprinciple/README.md

 ## 1.Single Responsibility Principle
 The Single Responsibility Principle requires that a class should have only one job.
 So if a class has more than one responsibility, it becomes coupled.
 A change to one responsibility results to modification of the other responsibility.

+## 2.Open-Closed Principle
+Software entities(Classes, modules, functions) should be open for extension, not modification.